 Downtown Indianapolis is well known for its beauty and cleanliness thanks to the efforts of many.
 Indianapolis takes pride in its Downtown landscape.
-Indianapolis Downtown, Inc. contributes to this reputation by caring for Downtown planters, gardens, gateways and trees.
+Downtown Indy contributes to this reputation by caring for Downtown planters, gardens, gateways and trees.
 These beautification enhancements create an inspiring sense of place and contribute to a safe, vibrant environment.

-In fact, Indianapolis has been recognized as having one of the cleanest Downtown’s in the U.S. In 2010, 81 percent of Central Indiana residents surveyed indicated that Downtown is clean, according to the Indianapolis Downtown, Inc. Downtown Biennial Perception Survey.
+In fact, Indianapolis has been recognized as having one of the cleanest Downtown’s in the U.S. In 2010, 81 percent of Central Indiana residents surveyed indicated that Downtown is clean, according to the Downtown Indy's Biennial Perception Survey.

 Since 1993, IDI has transformed 20 eyesore sites into landscaped gateways and gardens, planted more than 240,000 flowers and 2,487 trees and recruited and coordinated volunteers, partners and funding.
 These results have been achieved with the help of more than 100,144 volunteer hours and many public and private partners.
 Currently, IDI plants and maintains 206 planters and eight gateways and gardens, including: